Matthew Peverill

 matt.jpg

-I am a clinical psychological scientist and clinician in training.
 I am passionate about research with the potential to realize improved clinical outcomes in vulnerable, under-served, and under-studied children and families.
 To that end, my research has employed neuropsychological, psychological, and epidemiological tools to explore multiple mechanisms of mental health risk in children exposed to adverse experiences including child maltreatment, neglect, and poverty.
 Specifically, my work has investigated psychosocial threat as a dimension of adversity with unique effects on the structure and function of areas of the brain thought to be involved in emotional regulation and reactivity.
 I am extremely interested in pathways linking socioeconomic status to mental health outcomes, and recently published a first ever meta-analysis of the association of socioeconomic status with childhood psychopathology in population representative studies.
 In my dissertation study, I used multimodal measurement of socioeconomic status to research the effects of poverty on psychopathology risk factors including stress, emotion regulation, and social cognition.

 I completed my graduate education at the University of Washington under the supervision of Katie McLaughlin.
 I am currently a post-doctoral research associate at Ryan Herringa’s BRAVE lab.